letter before action

 If after seven days the debt remains unpaid, the next step is to issue Money Claim in the County Court to include Statutory Interest and costs.

 Please be aware, we will not issue a court claim until you instruct us to do so.

-There is an alternative to the Letter Before Action, a preferred option for the majority of our clients and one that may be more appropriate to your case and that’s a Late Payment Demand Letter.
-This allows you to claim interest and compensation on top of your existing debt.
+There is an alternative to the Letter Before Action, a preferred option for the majority of our clients and one which may be more appropriate to your case and that is the Late Payment Demand letter (LPD).
+This allows you to claim interest and compensation on top of your exisiting debt.